qilingframework/rtfd.io/docs/faq.md

 It is adviseble to always turn on debugging or disassambly mode to pintpoint the issue and try to resolve it.
 Technically, this is not a bug but rather a feature.

-### I try to connect qiling useing gdb, but gdb say: Remote replied unexpectedly to 'vMustReplyEmpty": timeout
+### I tried to connect qiling using gdb, but gdb say: Remote replied unexpectedly to 'vMustReplyEmpty": timeout
 This is not a "bug", just some scripts running too slow so gdb is waiting timeout.

 - Input `set remotetimeout 100` in gdb and try to connect again will fix this usually.

-- if not, input `set debug remote 1` and connect again, then send to us the debug info as an issue please.
+- if not, input `set debug remote 1` and connect again, then send us the debug info as an issue please.

 ### Syscall not implemented or AttributeError: 'NoneType' object has no attribute 'cur_thread' error
 This is not a "bug".
 By default ql.multithread = False in order to turn on multithread.
-You need to add ql.multithread = True or with --multithread if you are using qltool
+You need to add ql.multithread = True or with --multithread if you are using qltool.